Phoenix

 - Ongoing criminal trial.
 If the death stemmed from someone’s criminal act, such as intent to harm or kill your loved one, you may file your wrongful death lawsuit at the same time as a pending criminal trial.
 You can do both at the same time in Arizona.
 The criminal trial serves to convict the allegedly at-fault party for the crime that caused the death, while the civil trial serves to compensate surviving family members.

 - Settlement vs. lawsuit.
 A wrongful death lawsuit may or may not go to trial.
 In most cases, an attorney will try to settle a wrongful death claim outside of the courtroom, during pre-trial motions.
 However, if the insurance company will not pay a fair amount for the lives their insured has destroyed then it may be necessary to go to trial.
-If your case does need to go to trial for resolution, you’ll want experienced trial attorneys by yours side.
+If your case does need to go to trial for resolution, you’ll want experienced trial attorneys by your side.

 Every wrongful death claim is different.
 The elements and components of your particular claim are difficult to predict without help from a lawyer.
 Working with our experienced wrongful death attorneys in Phoenix can give you a better idea of exactly what to expect from your case, as well as how to prepare for pre-trial settlement negotiations and a trial, if applicable.